-Build on a knowledge of the basic and advanced features of WORD to produce agendas, letterheads, envelopes, business cards, compact disk covers, calendars, flyers and announcements, brochures, and other specialty documents.
-Learn to work with templates, wizards, page layout, graphic features, Mail Merge, WordArt, and layout design to create desktop publishing documents.
+Students will build on their knowledge of the basic and intermediate features of WORD to produce agendas, letterheads, envelopes, business cards, compact disk labels, calendars, flyers and announcements, brochures, and other specialty documents.
+They will learn to work with templates, wizards, page layout, graphic features, Mail Merge, WordArt, and layout design to create desktop publishing documents.
 This course uses MOS (Microsoft Office Specialist) certified courseware.
+Lab.
 Optional credit/no credit or grade.
 Eight-week course Transferable to CSU.